 - Credit by Examination: Includes Advanced Placement, College Level Subject Examination, International Baccalaureate, ACT/SAT, or other applicable examination.
-Minimum score requirements and credit/placement information provided below. - Military Training

-- Professional Licensure/Certifications: Includes current Texas Licensed Vocational Nurse, National Registry and/or State of Texas-Certified Emergency Medication Technician, and National Registry and/or State of Texas-Advanced Certified Emergency Medication Technician. - Articulation Agreements - Mirror Courses: Pre-approved WCJC courses which have been successfully completed by a Continuing Education student. - Work/Life Experience: Includes students pursuing an AAS in Law Enforcement who have a current Texas peace officer certification, are employed with a criminal justice agency, and have a minimum of 6 months of related work experience.
+Minimum score requirements and credit/placement information provided below. - Military Training - Professional Licensure/Certifications: Includes current Texas Licensed Vocational Nurse, National Registry and/or State of Texas-Certified Emergency Medication Technician, and National Registry and/or State of Texas-Certified Advanced Emergency Medication Technician. - Articulation Agreements - Mirror Courses: Pre-approved WCJC courses which have been successfully completed by a Continuing Education student. - Work/Life Experience: Includes students pursuing an AAS in Law Enforcement who have a current Texas peace officer certification, are employed with a criminal justice agency, and have a minimum of 6 months of related work experience. - Other PLA submissions may be considered on an individual basis.